schuttpj/entry-manager-docker/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Troubleshooting

+### Database Issues

+The app uses IndexedDB for local storage, which is automatically initialized when you first run the app.
+If you experience any issues:

+1. **Clear Browser Data**: If you encounter database errors, try:
+   - Open your browser's developer tools (F12)
+   - Go to Application > Storage > IndexedDB
+   - Delete the 'snag-list-db' database
+   - Refresh the page to reinitialize the database

+2. **Browser Support**:
+   - Ensure you're using a modern browser that supports IndexedDB
+   - Recommended browsers: Chrome, Firefox, Edge, Safari 14+

+3. **Storage Space**:
+   - Check if your browser has sufficient storage space
+   - The app needs space for storing images and voice recordings

+If problems persist, you can check the browser console for specific error messages.

 ## AI Features

 The app includes optional AI-powered features that require an OpenAI API key: